MicrosoftDocs/memdocs/sccm/mdt/samples-guide.md

 1. Use the table in the MDT DB to connect specific packages with applications listed in the target operating system.

-2. Populate the table with data that associates the appropriate package with the application listed in Program and Features or Add or Remove Programs (as illustrated in  REF _Ref306695110 \h Listing 2).
+2. Populate the table with data that associates the appropriate package with the application listed in Program and Features or Add or Remove Programs.

      **Listing  SEQ Equation \\\* ARABIC 2.
 SQL Query to Populate the Table**